jandie1505/rescue-os/README.md

 It's currently work in progress and might not work as expected.

-## How to build

-1. Clone a repo on a debian 13 OS.
-2. Run `./build.sh`
-3. The final iso image is generated at `PROJECT_DIR/live-build/live-image-amd64.hybrid.iso`

 ## Download

 You can download pre-built ISOs on [GitHub Releases](https://github.com/jandie1505/rescue-os/releases/latest).
 They are automatically built every 2 months with the newest available packages.

+## Installation

+You can flash the ISO to a USB drive using `sudo dd if=live-image-amd64.hybrid.iso of=/dev/sdX bs=4M oflag=sync status=progress && sync` or a tool like Balena Etcher.

+## How to build

+1. Clone a repo on a system running [Debian 13 (Trixie)](https://www.debian.org/distrib/).
+   If you don't use debian on your computer, you can create a Debian VM using QEMU/KVM or VirtualBox.
+3. Run `./build.sh`.
+   The script only works if `sudo` is available and the current user has root access.
+5. The final iso image is generated at `PROJECT_DIR/live-build/live-image-amd64.hybrid.iso`

 ## Disclaimer